AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 ### Create an `openscpca` conda environment

-The last step is to create an `openscpca` conda environment and install several packages, as specified in the `environment.yml` in the root of the repository, which are generally needed for OpenScPCA development:
+The last step is to create an `openscpca` conda environment and install the packages needed for OpenScPCA development.
+These are specified in the `environment.yml` in the root of the repository, and include:

 - The [`awscli` package](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) will allow you to interact with [data stored in the Amazon Web Services (AWS) S3 bucket](../../software-platforms/aws/index.md)
 - The [`conda-lock` package](https://conda.github.io/conda-lock/) is used to create fully reproducible, cross-platform [conda environments for analysis modules](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#managing-software-dependencies-with-conda)